JonPisek/PyBEP/README.md

 ## Using `perform_full_optimization_parallel_to_json()` function

 If you prefer not to use the GUI, you can directly use the `perform_full_optimization_parallel_to_json()` function.
 It accepts the same arguments explained in the Usage of the GUI section and returns the same JSON file obtained by pressing the "Download result" button in the GUI.
-For more information, refer to the `main_script.py` file, where you can see how to import and utilize the function.
+You can import the function from optimization_functons.py.

 <!-- CONTRIBUTING -->